prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Didn't beat about the bush:- came straight to the point.
 * Blankets:- covers.
 * Inhabinants:- people living in the valley; dwellers.
+### 13th-July-2021
+* Crevices:- narrow openings or cracks in rock or wall.
+* Shrew:- (find its hindi equivalent in the next sentance).
+* Caress:- touching or holding lovingly
+* menace:- threaten.
+* Perpendicular:- (cliff or rock-face) rising very steeply.